Importance of Reading Culture and Why There is NO Reading ?

 In the last 60 years, the objective of the Government of Nepal has been to increase the literacy rate.
 Literacy and reading culture are two different things.
 Reading culture is also an indicator of the prosperity of the society.
 The per capita income of a large part of our population is very low.
 That income also makes it difficult for them to make a living.
 It does not seem appropriate to expect a reading culture within a class that has to be deprived of even basic education as it has to work hard to earn a living.

-In the general sense, the tendency to read textbooks outside of formal education and outside of the prescribed curriculum and to be constantly interested in it is considered as reading culture.
-Accessibility of textbooks is the first requirement for this.
-Markets and libraries are places to get textbooks.
-It is useless to talk about the purchasing power of the economically poor people.
-Even the middle class and middle class oriented community are not able to spend on additional issues due to rising prices.
+Economic Barriers: Even the middle class and middle class oriented community are not able to spend on additional issues due to rising prices.
 Libraries definitely promote a reading culture.
 But schools and colleges are poor in terms of libraries.
 Public libraries are almost non-existent.
 Library and reading culture do not seem to be the priority of our society.

 Is There a Reading Culture Here In Nepal

+When an expert in one subject has a basic knowledge of another subject, a new veil of knowledge is being opened.
 A letter from our scholarly community certainly shows this kind of awareness.
 But it is very limited, in infancy.
-It has not spread, it has not grown.
 ‘Light’ literature read for entertainment and leisure does not enhance the reading culture.
 In order to increase the reading culture, there should be a hunger for knowledge, a thirst for information should be chased away.
 As Kafka said, one should be awakened by the inspiration to break the frozen mountain of snow within oneself.
-We have such awareness and this kind of culture is frustrated.

 Why The Contraction of Reading Culture

-As discussed above, due to economic reasons, there was no opportunity for flourishing reading culture in Nepal.
+Due to economic reasons, there was no opportunity for flourishing reading culture in Nepal.
 Reading the psychology of society is not culture friendly.
 In fact, these two factors are like two sides of the same coin.
-The third motivator for the expansion of reading culture is linguistic access.

 Only people who are fluent in English have access to good books.
-Reading motivation does not increase unless you read a good book.
-This is the polar truth.
-Weak and 'light' books use the environment of lack of good books and succeed in creating the illusion that books are the same.
-Ultimately, it is counterproductive for a reading culture.
-This is what is happening to us now.
-It could motivate the readers if the international standard and long-standing works could be officially translated into Nepali and other languages.
-The availability of textbooks also makes a big difference.
+Weak and 'light' books create the illusion that books are the same.
+It could motivate the readers if international standard works could be officially translated into Nepali and other languages.

 Why Did the Book Market Slow Down